Homelessness in Oregon: Supreme Court ruling

 In a 6-3 decision authored by Justice Gorsuch, the Supreme Court of the United States sided with the city and held that the "enforcement of generally applicable laws regulating camping on public property does not constitute 'cruel and unusual punishment.'"
 The Court first reasoned that although other constitutional provisions may limit what conduct a government may criminalize, the Cruel and Unusual Punishments clause focuses on the "method or kind of punishment a government may impose for the violation of criminal statutes."
 The history behind the clause suggests the founders were concerned with the imposition of "certain barbaric punishments" that were "calculated to 'superad[d] terror, pain, or disgrace'" and had "long fallen out of use."
 The criminal punishments that the city imposed for violation of its anticamping ordinances—fines and a possible 30-day jail sentence for repeat offenders—were not cruel or unusual under these standards, according to the Court.

 Despite concluding that the Grants Pass ordinances were not cruel and unusual punishment under any of the plaintiffs' theories, the Court acknowledged that other legal doctrines are available to protect "those in our criminal justice system from a conviction."
 The Court observed that many jurisdictions recognize defenses to criminal charges such as necessity, insanity, diminished-capacity, and duress that defendants could assert if charged under anticamping ordinances like those in Grants Pass.
 The Court also recognized that the Constitution provides additional limits on state prosecutorial power such as fair notice of criminal laws, equal protection under the law, and prohibitions on selective prosecution.

 In her dissenting opinion, Justice Sotomayor would have held that the ordinances violate Robinson v.
 California's command that the government may not punish an individual for their status.
 She reasoned that the ordinances punish the involuntary status of being homeless (lacking temporary shelter) by punishing people for the defining conduct of that status (sleeping outside).
 She further argued that punishing an "essential bodily function," such as sleeping, does not amount to cognizable conduct under Robinson.

-Social issues and violence

-11 people were stabbed and wounded at a homeless shelter in Salem.